pigworker/ProgrammerCommaCon/Lib/Zero.lagda.md

 ```agda
 data Zero : Set where
 ```
+A `data` declaration is one way to introduce a new type, here `Zero`.
+It lives in `Set`, which is short for `Set 0` (see below), the built in type of ordinary types that don't talk about types.
+After the `where` come the *constructors* of the type, telling you how to make its values.
+But here, after the `where` comes...nothing.

 It is impossible to manufacture values in the `Zero` type.
 As such, it's a good type to use as evidence for the *impossible*.